 1. Keep it simple.

-A schedule can be complicated but the whole point of it is allowing your employees and vendors to have easy access in a quick, easy, and clear manner.
+Preparing a job schedule can be complicated but the whole point of it is allowing your employees and vendors to have easy access in a quick, easy, and clear manner.
 Make sure you adopt the right software that everyone can access and that is simple to use.

 The key is to give employees some consistency so that they can plan their personal lives around the shifts that they are working.
 The schedule should also allow for the ability to swap and change the shifts in advance.
 Make sure the system can track such changes so you are on top of who does what and how often.
 If there’s scheduling abuse – you need to know about it!